GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 **Note**: When using `granularity = "Month"`, it will always show the first day of the month in the date property.
 :::

-In order to partition our S3, all you need to do is create separate folders for them.
-An example structure would be like this, where JSON files will be uploaded according to the `granularity` property:
+To partition the S3 bucket, create separate folders for the each granularity value.
+The following example shows the structure used when the JSON files are uploaded according to the `granularity` property:

 ```bash
 s3://gc-usage-api-source/granularity=day/